qiaoyu-zheng/RP3D-Diag/README.md

 ### Data Preparation

-* See the readme.txt in src/Datapath and download files from HuggingFace.
+* Download files from HuggingFace.
-* Modify all the paths (files in DataPath,all the python files and bash files) to your own.
+* Modify all the paths (files in DataPath, all the python files and bash files) to your own.
 * The DataPath folder shuold be like:

 ```